bobbyiscool123/Terminal_ai_assistant_lite/README.md

 ## Features

-1. **Minimal Dependencies**: Requires only bash and curl (with optional jq for better JSON handling)
+1. **Cross-Platform**: Works on Windows, macOS, and Linux
-2. **No Python Required**: Works without Python or pip installation
+2. **Minimal Dependencies**: Only needs Python and a few standard libraries
-3. **Linux Terminal Focus**: Optimized for Linux command-line environments
+3. **Microsoft-themed Colors**: Beautiful color formatting for improved readability
 4. **Real-time Command Streaming**: See command output as it happens
 5. **Command History**: Tracks executed commands with timestamps
 6. **Dangerous Command Protection**: Built-in safety checks for risky commands
-7. **Simple Configuration**: Easy to customize via config file
+7. **Simple Configuration**: Easy to customize via environment variables
-8. **Color-coded Interface**: Improved readability with color formatting
+8. **Persistent API Key Storage**: Securely saves your API key in a .env file
-9. **Persistent API Key Storage**: Securely saves your API key between sessions
+9. **Small Footprint**: Minimal disk space and memory usage
-10. **Small Footprint**: Minimal disk space and memory usage
+10. **Smart Response Fallbacks**: Works even when API is unavailable

 ## How to Use